chrjs/homebridge-myhome/README.md

 authentication from the IP of the device that runs homebridge (ie. Raspberry) or set the auhentication to HMAC; HMAC authentication is supported by all recent IP gateways or older one with updated firmware (eg. F454 with v2 firmware).

+# Additional features in this fork

+This fork adds some rough integrations for *IFTTT* and *Philips Hue*.

+## IFTTT

+An IFFTT integration for HMRalay accessories can be enable so that each HMRelays status change is triggered to IFTTT.
+The integration can be enalbed by setting the IFTTT Webhooks Service on your IFTTT account and obtaining the authorization key, that need to be configured as *iftttkey* in the config.json file like the following:

+    {
+      "platforms": [{
+          "platform": "LegrandMyHome",
+          "ipaddress": "192.168.1.35",
+          "port": 20000,
+          "ownpassword": "12345",
+          "discovery": false,
+          "iftttkey" : "bvYzzbiu6Xu6UqTu-l7Kxb",

+After the configuration, each HMRelay status change is notified to your IFTTT Webhooks service with an event name with the format:

+*light-B-A-PL-on|off*

+where B = Bus, A = Ambient, PL = Light Point.
+For example:

+*light-0-1-1-on*

+## Philips Hue

+The integration with Philips Hue devices is also limited to HMRelay accessories.
+It requires to obtain the bridge IP address and an authorized username, that can be configured in the config.json file as *huebridge* and *hueusername* like the following:

+    {
+      "platforms": [{
+          "platform": "LegrandMyHome",
+          "ipaddress": "192.168.1.35",
+          "port": 20000,
+          "ownpassword": "112248",
+          "discovery": false,
+          "huebridge" : "192.168.1.105",
+          "hueusername" : "x7qY4Yj3p2hpDgrNIACkr-hPlV9kwkx4PmqkP4X1",

+Then, on a specific HMRelay accessory, a specific light ID (*hueaddress*) can be associated, so that each time the MHRelay changes its status, the same is triggered on the related Philips Hue light.

+    "devices": [
+        {
+          "accessory": "MHRelay",
+          "name": "Abatjour Soggiorno",
+          "address": "0/1/1",
+          "hueaddress": "1"
+        },

 # Installation (TBD)
 Install plugin with npm install -g homebridge-myhome Add platform within config.json of you homebridge instance: